haasr/obsidian-filesync/README.rst

 3) Add a lock file and push your vault
 ----------------------------------------

-Add an empty file named ``.obsidian-filesync.lock``.
+Add an empty file named ``.obsidian-filesync-lock``.
 Just like the gitignore file, this file will reside in the root of your repository, not in a subfolder.

 Now you are ready to push your vault up to your origin.
 After you push it, you